-The College of Nursing, the Department of Biomedical Sciences in the College of Health Sciences, and the Departments of Biological Sciences, English, Languages, History, Philosophy, Psychology and Theology in the College of Arts and Sciences each offer Disciplinary Honors programs for their majors.
+The College of Nursing, the majors of Biomedical Sciences and Exercise Physiology in the College of Health Sciences, and the Departments of Biological Sciences, Chemistry, English, Languages, History, Philosophy, Physics, Psychology and Theology in the College of Arts and Sciences each offer Disciplinary Honors programs for their majors.

 Students earn Comprehensive Honors by completing Core Honors, plus one of the following:

 - At least one Disciplinary Honors program.

 Students whose major departments or colleges offer a Disciplinary Honors program are in most cases not eligible to propose Honors Projects, with rare exceptions for academic and/or professional reasons that must be approved by the department chair, faculty mentor and UHP director.

 - An Honors Project comprising at least six credits of course work (which may include laboratory research or thesis-writing for credit) in the student’s major department or college.

-Students intending to pursue a Honors Project must secure faculty mentors in their discipline and submit prospectuses for their Honors Project to both their home department and the UHP the term before commencing work on their projects.
+Students intending to pursue an Honors Project must secure faculty mentors in their discipline and submit prospectuses for their Honors Project to both their home department and the UHP the term before commencing work on their projects.
 All prospectuses are subject to approval by both the home department and the UHP director in consultation.
 All completed Honors Project must be assessed and approved by both the home department (at minimum, faculty mentor, with approval by department chair) and the UHP director.

 Grade Point Average Requirements

 Students must achieve a 3.200 cumulative grade point average to graduate with a Core Honors and therefore with a Comprehensive Honors Degree.
 All Disciplinary Honors programs require at least a 3.200 cumulative GPA at the time of entry, and at least a 3.200 major grade point average for graduation with Disciplinary Honors.
-If a Core Honors student drops below a 3.200 in any term during the sophomore or subsequent years, he or she is placed on Core Honors academic probation until the cumulative 3.200 is attained.
+If Core Honors students drop below a 3.200 in any term during the sophomore or subsequent years, they are placed on Core Honors academic probation until the cumulative 3.200 is attained.
 Students must earn a grade of C or better in a course in order for it to count toward Core Honors and the Comprehensive Honors degree.